LakeinLove/Mage-The-Awakening/Peoples/Sleepwalkers.md

 ## Moments of Genius

-Some Awakened believe that a Sleepwalker who is exposed to Awakened society or magic on a secondary level is less likely to Awaken than, say, a totally ignorant Sleeper who just stumbled across the Truth.\
+Some Awakened believe that a Sleepwalker who is exposed to Awakened society or magic on a secondary level is less likely to [[Awakening|Awaken]] than, say, a totally ignorant Sleeper who just stumbled across the Truth.\
 The logic goes that by regularly exposing them to the radiation of the Supernal, they’ll tend to not have moments of complete Gnostic revelation, much like the Thai nuns who do not allow themselves to learn among the priests and believe that understanding and enlightenment will simply come to them while they go about their mundane tasks.

 There is no solid way to study this phenomenon, to prove or disprove it, and so it remains a traditional assumption, but one that is challenged from time to time.